 If you would like to be contacted by email when new information is added to this page of the website please email us and insert "Industrial site" in the subject line of the email.

 The Brantham Industrial Area, adjacent to Factory Lane in Brantham has stood mostly unused and empty for some years now.
 It is likely that this will not continue much longer since this piece of land forms an important part of Babergh District Council and Suffolk County Council's planning objectives.
 In addition, it has also been bought by a developer that specialises in the development of problematic sites with contamination and environmental issues.

 Clearly, this land cannot remain in its current state indefinitely since it is unsightly and presents a hazard for those who may venture into it.
 However, it is important that this piece of land it developed in such a way that suits the village of Brantham and that is manageable in terms of amenities and access etc.

 This page of the Brantham Website has been set up to keep you informed on the development of the site, to make sure that you have the information that you need to become a part of the consultation process when it begins and to give the residents of Brantham a voice at the table with other planning organisations.

-You can find out more about the progress of the development plans on the Babergh District Council website by clicking here.
+You can find out more about the progress of the development plans on the Babergh District Council website.